deckgo/deckdeckgo/doc/components/components.md

 The "Chart" component is an extra component which let you draw charts easily.
 This Web Component could be use in [DeckDeckGo] or in any other web projects.
 See its [documentation](https://github.com/fluster/deckdeckgo-charts) for the details.

-### Installation
+### Note

-**Important note**: The [DeckDeckGo] charts components are provided in separate extra library.
+The [DeckDeckGo] charts components are provided in separate extra library.
 If you don't use the starter kit and wish to add charts to your presentation, you will need to install this extra component from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo-charts).
 See its related [installation guide](https://github.com/fluster/deckdeckgo-charts#getting-started).

 ## Code

 The "Code" component is an extra component which let you highlight code easily.
 This Web Component could be use in [DeckDeckGo] or in any other web projects.
 See its [documentation](https://github.com/fluster/deckdeckgo-code) for the details.

-### Installation
+### Note

-**Important note**: The [DeckDeckGo] code component is provided in separate extra library.
+The [DeckDeckGo] code component is provided in separate extra library.
 If you don't use the starter kit and wish to add it to your presentation, you will need to install this extra component from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo-code).
 See its related [installation guide](https://github.com/fluster/deckdeckgo-code#getting-started).

 ## Youtube